 Cleaning their teeth and gums helps to reduce the build-up of plaque and bacteria.
 It’s actually quite easy to teach your Frenchie to get used to their teeth being brushed.

 Buy your Frenchie some dog tooth-friendly chew toys to enjoy.
-Small, bendy chewing strips or soft rubber chewing strip and toys are good options.
+Small, bendy chewing strips or soft rubber chewing strips and toys are good options.
 Do not use tough chew toys such as antlers, snouts, whitened bones or tennis balls.
 If uncertain, ask your vet what toys are a healthy option.

-Renal Disease Causes Bad Breath
+Can Renal Disease Causes Bad Breath In Dogs?

 Acute renal failure is always abrupt and develops quickly, while chronic kidney disease is much slower to present.
 Acute renal failure may be down to injury or poor blood flow to the kidney.